wwagner33/portuno-api-scc/README.md

 # PORTUNO API

-The **PORTUNO API** is a Python API that implements CRUD _(Create, Read, Update, Delete)_ endpoints for the entities and tables of the `PostgreSQL` database: Classroom, Occupancy, Permission, User, Professor, SchoolClass, and Semester.
+The **PORTUNO API** is a Python API that implements CRUD _(Create, Read, Update, Delete)_ endpoints for the entities and tables of the `PostgreSQL` DATABASE: Classroom, Occupancy, Permission, User, Professor, SchoolClass, and Semester.
 The API is built using `Flask`, which is a lightweight and modular web framework.

-The PORTUNO project was conceived as part of the Integrated Project I course and developed as part of the Database I course in the Systems and Digital Media program at UFC (Federal University of Ceará).
+The PORTUNO project was conceived as part of the Integrated Project I course and developed as part of the DATABASE I course in the Systems and Digital Media program at UFC (Federal University of Ceará).

 # Getting started